 - Contextually relevant reference information

 Clinical Decision Support is an important part of Meaningful Use.
-Learn how Clinical Decision Support tools interface with Meaningful Use, and how PrognoCIS is working with leading companies to promote use of CDS.
+Learn how Clinical Decision Support tools interface with Meaningful Use, and how PrognoCIS is working with leading companies to promote the use of CDS.

 Clinical Decision Support & Meaningful Use

 Clinical Decision Support is a centerpiece of the Medicare and Medicaid EHR Incentive Programs, also known as Meaningful Use.
-The Centers for Medicaid and Medicare Services (CMS) notes that, ” The concept of CDS for Meaningful Use encompasses a wide range of information, which can be presented to providers, clinical/support staff, patients, and/or other caregivers at various points in time.
+The Centers for Medicaid and Medicare Services (CMS) notes that ” The concept of CDS for Meaningful Use encompasses a wide range of information, which can be presented to providers, clinical/support staff, patients, and/or other caregivers at various points in time.
 Auditors should consider the government’s desire to encourage innovative efforts to use CDS to improve care quality, efficiency, and outcomes.
 Note that the Meaningful Use Program under Medicaid is planned to still be in place through 2018, while the Medicare Meaningful Use Program is transitioning into the MIPS Program starting January 2017.
 (Read more about MIPS and MACRA here).

 In particular, the Meaningful Use Stage 2 Final Rule describes Clinical Decision Support as:

-“HIT functionality that builds upon the foundation of an EHR to provide persons involved in care processes with general and person-specific information, intelligently filtered and organized, at appropriate times, to enhance health and health care.”
+“HIT functionality that builds upon the foundation of an EHR to provide persons involved in care processes with general and person-specific information, intelligently filtered and organized, at appropriate times, to enhance health and healthcare.”

 To achieve meaningful use, Clinical Decision Support tools must interact with certified EHR technology like PrognoCIS in the normal course of care delivery.
-CDS tools must ensure information is delivered at the right point in the workflow, based on relevant patient information, even if the appropriate point in workflow is not during a patient encounter.
+CDS tools must ensure information is delivered at the right point in the workflow, based on relevant patient information, even if the appropriate point in the workflow is not during a patient encounter.